 Free Comic Book Day – Free Comic Book Day is an annual event designed to promote the comic book industry.
 Taking place on the first Saturday of May, Free Comic Book Day is an event whereby the general public is given free comic books without the need to spend any money.
 All of the major publishers take part in the event, which helps bring people into comic book stores, improves reading and boosts sales within the industry.

 Graphic novel – Graphic novels are traditionally comics which are written specifically to be released in the format of a book.
 Graphic novels are similar to trade paperbacks (see below), but contain original material instead of reprinted material.

 Marvel Unlimited – Marvel Unlimited is an unlimited digital reading service which gives subscribers access to a wealth of comics for a monthly fee (think Netflix, but for comics).
 The service provides access to thousands of titles which can be read on a computer, tablet or smart phone.

 New comic book day – ‘New comic book day’ is the day of the week when new comics arrive in stores/online.
-Traditionally, ‘new comic book day’ takes place every Wednesday.
+Traditionally, ‘new comic book day’ takes place every Wednesday (and now also Tuesdays).
 Each Wednesday a large selection of comics will go on sale from a range of publishers.